AhmadSohaib78/Legal-Risk-Clause-Detector/README.md

 ## Output

-- Prints and/or stores a list of risky clauses.
+- Displays a list of risky clauses from the uploaded document.
-- Provides a similarity score and matched pattern for each flagged clause.
+- Provides similarity scores and matched pattern details.
-- Optionally logs all analysis steps for audit purposes.
+- Supports logging for review and audit trails.

 ## Setup and Usage